Elaine R Kelly

 encourage others with sound doctrine

-refute or correct false teachers (Titus 1:1-9).
+refute or correct false teachers (similar to Titus 1:1-9).

 These activities show others that Titus is an elder with complete authority.
 This does not mean bragging about being the leader in charge with complete authority, or telling others they are not allowed to disrespect you.
 When a church leader has good conduct and is a good example, they earn the respect of others, and others will want to imitate the leader's good behaviour.